In this section

 |

-Executable path to the application file which initiated the outgoing connection.
+Executable path of the application that initiated the outgoing connection.

-If the connection type (divert) is not "output", or executable path cannot be identified, it has the nil value.
+If the divert field (see above) has the input or forward value or the executable path cannot be identified, the field has the nil value.

 |